colorpulse6/swash-flag-monorepo/readme.md

 To optimize costs while maintaining proper environment isolation, this project uses a shared database strategy:

-1. **Single Database Host**: The `dev` environment hosts a PostgreSQL database server that is used by all environments.
+1. **Single Database Host**: The `staging` environment hosts a PostgreSQL database server that is used by both AWS environments.
    - Reduces costs by running only one database instance
+   - Development uses a local database for faster development
-   - All database connections are secured within the VPC
+   - All AWS database connections are secured within the VPC

 2. **Environment-Specific Databases**: While sharing the same database server, each environment has its own dedicated database:
-   - `swash_flag_dev` for development
+   - Local database for development (not on AWS)
    - `swash_flag_staging` for staging
    - `swash_flag_prod` for production

 3. **Proper Isolation**: Each environment is fully isolated from others:
+   - Local development runs entirely on your machine
-   - Separate EC2 instances for each environment
+   - Separate EC2 instances for staging and production
    - Individual S3 buckets for deployment artifacts
    - Environment-specific databases on the shared database server

-This approach allows you to maintain a complete testing workflow (dev → staging → prod) while minimizing AWS costs by consolidating database resources.
+This approach allows you to maintain a complete testing workflow (local → staging → prod) while minimizing AWS costs by:
+- Eliminating the AWS dev environment entirely
+- Consolidating database resources in the staging environment

+## Simplified AWS Deployment Workflow

+We have implemented a simplified AWS deployment workflow that uses manually created AWS resources instead of Terraform-managed infrastructure.
+This new approach:

+- Reduces complexity and deployment times
+- Leverages existing manually created AWS resources
+- Uses Terraform only for deployment orchestration, not infrastructure creation
+- Securely manages secrets through GitHub Actions secrets

+For detailed documentation on the new workflow, see [Simplified AWS Workflow Documentation](docs/simplified-aws-workflow.md).